J. Carrol Naish: Career

 He often played villains, from gangsters in numerous Paramount pictures to mad scientists, such as Dr. Daka in Columbia's Batman serial.
 In this screen adaptation of the comic book, Naish was originally cast as The Joker, but was recast as a Japanese supervillain suitable to the patriotic wartime plotline.

 In the 1940s Naish was a supporting character in a number of horror films.
 He played Boris Karloff's assistant in House of Frankenstein (1944).

 On radio, Naish starred as Luigi Basco on the CBS program Life with Luigi (1948–1953).
 Luigis popularity resulted in a CBS television series of the same name, with Naish reprising his role.

 Three generations of Naishes in 1952.
 Seated is Patrick Naish; standing are his son, J. Carrol, and granddaughter, Elaine.
 Elaine Naish was an actress who often played supporting roles on Life With Luigi.

 In 1955, Naish originated the role of Alfieri in the one-act, verse version of Arthur Miller's A View from the Bridge on Broadway, also starring Van Heflin and Eileen Heckart.

 In 1957–1958, Naish played the lead role in the television series The New Adventures of Charlie Chan.
 Speaking in 2023, co-star James Hong said Naish had him fired from the series just because Hong had missed a single line, and accused Naish of having held "a deep prejudice".

 Naish worked mostly in guest roles on television through the 1960s; his most recent motion picture credit was from 1964.
 In 1971, the 75-year-old actor was coaxed out of retirement by producer and horror-film enthusiast Samuel M. Sherman to star in a new big-screen thriller, Dracula vs. Frankenstein (1971).
 Naish played a descendant of the original Dr. Frankenstein, who takes to murdering young women for experimentation in hopes of reviving his ancestor's creation.
 His mute assistant was played by Lon Chaney Jr. Dracula vs. Frankenstein was the last film of both Naish and Chaney.

 Personal life

 Naish was married (from 1929 until his death) to actress Gladys Heaney; they had one daughter, Elaine.

+Death

 Naish retired to San Diego and died of emphysema on January 24, 1973, at Scripps Memorial Hospital in La Jolla, California, three days after his 77th birthday.
 He is interred at Calvary Cemetery in East Los Angeles, California.
 For his contributions to television, he has a star on the Hollywood Walk of Fame at 6145 Hollywood Boulevard.